-Let's say you have a two-year claims-made dental malpractice policy, and two years and 45 days after the policy canceled, you get notice that you are being sued.
+Let's say you have a two-year claims-made dental malpractice policy, and two years and 45 days after the policy canceled, you get a notice that you are being sued.
 This claim is not covered because you only have a two-year policy.
 If you retire or leave your practice in order to teach at a local college, you are not covered unless you get another insurance policy which is known as "tail coverage," which will continue to protect you after you are out of practice until the statute of limitations is over.

 Another thing about dental malpractice costs is that many insurance companies offer lower premiums for new dental practices, often for the first five years.

 There are also frequent discounts through the dental school, as they frequently have partnership agreements with various insurance companies, or if the dentist participates in any of several types of risk management or other seminars, usually every year.